Practice Areas

-Child Care Abuse in Daycare, Church or Other Organizations
+Child Abuse in Oklahoma Daycares, Churches or Other Organizations

 The most important job you have in life is to protect your family.
 There is nothing else that provides the joy and fulfillment that parenting does.
 Your child trusts you completely to take good care of them.